neondatabase/website/content/docs/extensions/pg_embedding.md

     DROP EXTENSION embedding CASCADE;
     ```

 2. Restart your compute to release the memory held by your in-memory HNSW indexes.
 You can do this by running the following suspend and start compute API commands.
-The command requires your project_id and compute endpoint_id.
+The command requires your `project_id` and compute `endpoint_id`.
 You can obtain these details from the Neon Console.
 You can find your project ID on the **Settings** page.
 A generated project_id looks something like this: `late-math-90765381`.
-You can find your compute `endpoint_id` on the Bzranches page.
-An endpoint_id has an `ep` prefix and looks something like this: `ep-cold-bird-55112793`.
+You can find your compute `endpoint_id` on the **Branches** page.
+An `endpoint_id` has an `ep` prefix and looks something like this: `ep-cold-bird-55112793`.

     Suspend: